emqx/emqx-docs/en_US/durability/durability_introduction.md

 ### Sessions and Durable Storages

 **Session** is a lightweight process within EMQX that is created for every client connection.
-Sessions implement the behaviors prescribed to the broker by the MQTT Standard, including initial connection, subscribing and unsubscribing to topics, and message dispatching.
+Sessions implement behaviors prescribed to the broker by MQTT Standard, including initial connection, subscribing and unsubscribing to topics, and message dispatching.

 **Durable Storage** is an internal database within EMQX.
-Sessions may use it to save their state, as well as MQTT messages sent to the topics.
+Sessions may use it to save their state as well as MQTT messages sent to the topics.
 Database engine powering durable storages uses [RocksDB](https://rocksdb.org/) to save the data on disk, and [Raft](https://raft.github.io/) to consistently replicate the data across the cluster.
 Durable storages should not be confused with the **Durable Sessions**.

 ### Session Expiry Interval